Multithreading in Java with Example Program

 Multi-threading programming approach is one of the most powerful features of Java.
-It makes our program more responsive and interactive as well as improves performance.
+It not only makes our program more responsive and interactive but also improves performance.
+Java uses a multithreading concept to handle several tasks simultaneously, making programs faster and more efficient.

-To grasp the concept of multithreading, one has to understand the meaning of multithreading.
+To grasp the concept of multithreading in Java, it’s essential first to understand the meaning of multithreading.

 Multithreading means multiple threads of execution concurrently.
 The process of executing multiple threads simultaneously (concurrently) is called multithreading in Java.